ceph/ceph-ansible/docs/source/index.rst

 Ansible on RHEL and CentOS
 --------------------------
-You can acquire Ansible on RHEL and CentOS by installing from `Extras <https://access.redhat.com/solutions/912213>`_.
+You can acquire Ansible on RHEL and CentOS by installing from `Ansible channel <https://access.redhat.com/articles/3174981>`_.

 On RHEL::

-    subscription-manager repos --enable=rhel-7-server-extras-rpms
+    subscription-manager repos --enable=rhel-7-server-ansible-2-rpms

 (CentOS does not use subscription-manager and already has "Extras" enabled by default.)